-the dispute also involves children and that dispute is covered by a legal aid grant; and the matter involves a superannuation split and/ or a pool of equity less than \$50,000 (excluding superannuation).
+the dispute also involves children and that dispute is covered by a legal aid grant; and

+- the parent is seeking to retain the family home and will receive no payment; or - the matter involves a superannuation split and/ or a pool of equity less than \$50,000 (excluding superannuation).33

-The change is welcome and likely to increase economic well-being of women.
+The change is welcome and likely to increase economic wellbeing of women.
 However, there are many women experiencing family violence and financial hardship who will not receive the benefit of this increased access to legal assistance.
 Women who will miss out under the new guidelines include: